BertLindeman/ev3dev/Using-the-Buttons.md

 The buttons on the EV3 are mapped as regular keyboard keys.
+UP, DOWN, LEFT, RIGHT, ENTER and BACKSPACE.
-UP, DOWN, LEFT, RIGHT, ENTER and ESC.
+The mapping on wheezy was UP, DOWN, LEFT, RIGHT, ENTER and **ESC**.

 TODO: add photo.